All Episodes

 The State Department probably has forgotten about it.

-Very simple, the Bush doctrine is preemptive strike.
+Very simply, the Bush doctrine is preemptive strike.

-If we think you're coming after us after 9-11, and we got evidence that you're coming after us again, we're gonna hit you before you hit us.
+If we think you're coming after us after 9-11 and we got evidence that you're coming after us again, we're going to hit you before you hit us.

-They believe in us getting hit and reading the people who hit us their rights, and then giving them access to the U.S. Constitution.
+They believe in us getting hit, then reading the people who hit us their rights and then giving them access to the U.S. Constitution.

-And uh, and uh, well, I know we did have we did have to establish it after Clinton because Clinton didn't do diddly squat, so we did have to establish the uh the uh the Bush doctrine.
+And well, I know we did have to establish it after Clinton didn't do deadly squat.

 She prays that we are doing God's will when you go to Iraq.